Transformative Stories

 Story Archive

-• Hanif Abdurraqib on Art, Survial and the Heart’s Work
+• Hanif Abdurraqib on Art, Survival and the Heart’s Work

 Poet, essayist, and cultural critic Hanif Abdurraqib joined Matthew D. Morrison, Associate Professor of African and African American Studies at Stanford, for an expansive conversation on art, feeling, and the everyday work of care.
 Abdurraqib reflects on the abundance of everyday intellect that exists outside academia, his cherished Ohio roots, the discipline behind his writing,…